freeradical13/freeradical13.github.io/index.md

 <code>Fe<sub>2</sub>O<sub>3</sub> + 2Al → Al<sub>2</sub>O<sub>3</sub> + 2Fe</code>

 If we know there are 85g of Fe<sub>2</sub>O<sub>3</sub>, since each of those molecules is about 160u, Fe<sub>2</sub>O<sub>3</sub> is about 160g/mol, so first convert 85g to moles using [dimensional analysis][] by multiplying by 1mol/160g to cancel the g, and therefore, 85g divided by 160g/mol is 0.53 mols.
 Since there are two moles of Al for every 1 mole of Fe<sub>2</sub>O<sub>3</sub>, <code>2×0.53 = 1.06 mols</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.
 Given Al's atomic weight is about 27u, 1 mole is about 27g, so <code>1.06×27 = 28.62g</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.

+An [endothermic reaction][] occurs when the system absorbs heat energy from its surroundings (often represented as an additional heat, light, electricity, sound, etc. reagent).
+An [exothermic reaction][] occurs when the system releases energy (often represented as an additional heat, light, electricity, sound, etc. product).

+[Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure.
+If the concentration of one reagent or product increases, the reaction will favor that side; otherwise, it will the other side.
+If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
+If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
+If the concentration of a substance increases, the reaction will favor that side of the reaction; otherwise, it will favor the other side.
+If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
+Conversely, if volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of te side that's less likely to react).

 ## Acids and Bases